Frequently Asked Questions

 Currently, Carjojo is for new vehicles only – cars, trucks, vans, SUVs, etc.

 - For a limited time, Carjojo’s buyer information is free.
 Use it to prepare yourself to negotiate a great deal.
-Or you can have Carjojo to negotiate on your behalf, lock-in the Carjojo price, and avoid the stress of having to price negotiate yourself.
+Or you can have Carjojo negotiate on your behalf, lock-in the Carjojo price, and avoid the stress of having to price negotiate yourself.
 This service costs just $199, and you only pay if we successfully get the dealer to agree to the price, so it’s risk-free.
 You can also get this service for free with an approve loan app through our partners at Lighstream / SunTrust.

 Once you’ve chosen the car model you want to buy, we’ll contact each dealer who has the vehicle you want and request that they agree to the Carjojo Price.
 Then we’ll tell you each dealer who has agreed in advance to sell you the vehicle you want at that price.
 You just walk in to the dealership and sign on the dotted line.
 We charge a one-time fee of $199 for this service, and you are not charged until the dealer has agreed to your price.